 Preparing the Region for the Future

-Together we Succeed is more than just Project 17’s tagline, it’s critical to our region’s future!
+Together We Succeed is more than just Project 17’s tagline, it’s critical to our region’s future.
 When people come together around a common goal, improving the region economically, great things happen.
-This principle is at the heart of Project 17.
-It all started at a regional summit when more than 300 people came together to address challenges faced in the 17 county region.
-There is a lot to be proud of but it became clear an increased focus was needed on areas that could use improvement.
+This principle is at the heart of all we do.
+It started at a regional summit when more than 300 people came together to address challenges faced in our 17-county region.
+There is a lot to be proud of, but it became clear an increased focus was needed on areas that could use improvement.

-Citizen involvement is key, currently over 1,500 citizens are engaged and working to improve the economic vitality of the region.
+This is a grassroots effort, and citizen involvement is key.
+Currently more than 1,500 residents of the region are engaged and working to improve the economic vitality of the region.
 Project 17 invites anyone to get connected at any time to work within the existing groups, or bring to light any new initiatives they feel would improve the region.

 Networking and Connecting Throughout the Region

 This region has numerous resources including strong manufacturing and agricultural sectors, a healthy business community, quality educational institutions working to supply businesses with a strong pipeline of talent to meet their workforce needs, and many community amenities that make our region great.

 Project 17 work’s to raise regional awareness and promote networking between businesses and communities to ensure that businesses have access to a network of suppliers and business partners in the region and also throughout the state.

 - Economic development initiative with all activities aligned to improve regional economic prosperity.